Firesphere/silverstripe-graphql-jwt/readme.md

 Currently, the default method for encrypting the JWT is with Sha256.

+JWT is signed with multiple factors, including the host, audience (app/remote user), a secret key and a timeframe within which the token is valid.

 ## Supported services

 By default, JWT only supports login.
 As it's tokens can not be disabled, nor used for password changes or resets.